 Company Origin and What We Like About Cooper Tires

-Keep in mind, Cooper Tires make their truck tires now in Hangzhou, China.
+Keep in mind that Cooper Tires make their truck tires now in Hangzhou, China.
 Cooper estimates that they will make 250,000 to 300,000 truck tires in Hangzhou from there.
-You may need to watch with this brand to ensure American made, but you can still buy some great American made tires from Cooper.
+You may need to watch with this brand to ensure American-made, but you can still buy some great American-made tires from Cooper.